 If they’re not looking grumpy, they’re either sad or depressed, at least, the males.
 The females are usually not too tall, not too masculine (that’s for Surgical Registrars) and not too nice either.
 If that’s your perspective of a medical registrar- and surgical registrars*, here I am to say you’re wrong!
 Very wrong.

 For starters, the Med Reg is thought to be a walking encyclopedia of guidelines.
 Lol.

 What to do when the sats of a patient are down?
 Call the Med Reg.
 What to do when a patient develops sudden onset seizures?
 Bleep the Med Reg.
 What to do when the PR bleed on the surgical ward develops upper GI bleed, get the Med Reg.
-And when the MET call goes out, here comes the Med Reg and his minions of SHOs and FY1s.
+And when the MET call goes out, here comes the Med Reg and their SHOs and FY1s.
 Just kill the bloody Med Reg with bleeps already.